tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 # Class meeting guide

-- Formal class meetings are not required for delivering this onboarding course, however the below example is still recommended to familiarise yourself with and it would be a good to setup 1-2 introductory meetings for new cohorts in o-week.
-Recommendations for Tuesday morning Intro and google classroom tutorial and Friday morning debrief of week.
+- Formal class meetings are not required for delivering this onboarding course, however the below example is still recommended to familiarise yourself with and it would be good to setup 1-2 introductory meetings for new cohorts in o-week.
+Recommendations for Tuesday morning Intro & google classroom tutorial and Friday morning debrief of week & segway to curriculum.
-- Watch [how to use the class meeting guide](https://www.loom.com/share/ed630a1904d242dfb77dc7d18c2c83e8) for an example of how you might use this in google calendar.
+- Watch [how to use the class meeting guide](https://www.loom.com/share/ed630a1904d242dfb77dc7d18c2c83e8) for an example of how you might use this in google calendar to achieve this.

 ---